YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-rsync_strm=<strm_num>*

 Used when starting a rollback command with the -resync qualifier.
 The command mupip journal -rollback -resync=<sequence_num> -rsync_strm=<strm_num> instructs rollback to roll back the database to a sequence number specified with the -resync=<sequence_num> qualifier but that <sequence_num> is a journal stream sequence number (not a journal sequence number) corresponding to the stream number <strm_num> which can be any value from 0 to 15.
-Note that like the -resync qualifier, the -rsync_strm qualifier is also intended for use under the direction of your YottaDB/GT.M support channel.
+Note that like the -resync qualifier, the -rsync_strm qualifier is also intended for use under the direction of your YottaDB support channel.